 - Anyone who has been confined to a hospital or institution for mental illness, unless he / she has an affidavit from a physician stating he is not disabled by such illness in a manner that prevents him / her from possessing a firearm;

 - Anyone who is or has been under treatment for or confinement for drug addiction or habitual drunkenness, unless deemed cured by a physician;

 - Anyone who is subject to an outstanding arrest warrant;

 - Anyone who is subject to a suspension or surrender order or a protection order issued pursuant to M.G.L.
 Chapter 209A.

-All applications will be approved or disapproved within the sound discretion of the Chief of Police, or his designee, subject to the policy and procedures of this department as outlined above.
+All applications will be approved or disapproved within the sound discretion of the Chief of Police, or his designee, subject to Massachusetts General Laws and the policy and procedures of this department as outlined above.
 Further, upon the occurrence of a disqualifying event, a license or permit which had been issued shall be revoked or suspended.